 Are there some adults who cannot wear a face mask?

 For medical or other reasons some people might not be able to wear a face mask.
-Be tolerant about face mask use - both for those who do use them and those who do not.
+Be tolerant about face mask use - both for those who do use them and those who cannot.

 Will it be safe to travel by a crowded train or bus if most of the passengers are wearing a face mask?